Gypsy Horse History

 We will speak of that elsewhere on this site.

 The Gypsy Horse has been well known and bred by the Gypsies in

-England, Ireland, Wales and Scotland, for at least a hundred years or more.
+England, Ireland, Wales and Scotland, for a hundred years or more.

-While most Gypsies could not read or write, many bloodlines, horses of the breed
+While most Gypsies could not read or write, some lines of the breed

 and their ancestry was well known and passed down through generations.